-References to the General Laws are indicated herein by the letter "C" for the Chapter and by the letter "s" for the Section, i.e., C. 138/s 1.
+References to the General Laws are indicated herein by the letter "c" for the Chapter and by the symbol "§" for the Section, i.e., c.138 § 1.
+Where the Town of Brewster Licensing Board Rules and Regulations conflict with the Rules and Regulations of the Alcoholic Beverages Commission, the latter shall govern.